Keep up-to-date on the issues you care about. Sign up for Healthy Gulf updates to stay informed, volunteer, and take action.

 Louisiana recently finalized its new Oyster Management and Rehabilitation Strategic Plan and Mississippi is said to be considering its own plan.
 While the plan is not perfect, it contains elements, like the development of protected spawning reefs, that would make our oyster resources stronger and more resilient.

 We also must restore upriver wetlands to limit the nitrogen and phosphorus pollution that contributes to toxic algae blooms, reduce flooding, and mitigate some of the impacts of climate change.
-Only through a national effort will we be able to save our coast and our oysters and other marine life.
+Only through a national effort will we be able to save our coast, our oysters, and other marine life.